icedmoca/obsidianpasswordtemp/README.md

 # Obsidian Password Manager Templates

+:warning: **Disclaimer:** Storing passwords in Obsidian without proper encryption is **not recommended** and can pose a security risk.
+Please exercise caution and consider using a dedicated password manager for sensitive login credentials.
+Your digital security is important! :lock:
+This repo will host an encryption plugin soon!

 Welcome to the Obsidian Password Manager Templates repository!
 This collection of Markdown templates is designed to enhance your password management experience within the Obsidian note-taking app.
 Organize your login credentials, websites, networks, and more using these user-friendly templates.

 ## Pages